PatchworkExplorer/cp4waiops-connectors/UI-schema.md

 # Introduction
-You can use the UI schema in Cloud Pak Watson AIOps to dynamically generate UI forms for your connector.
-We offer various different fields, data types, and validation mechanisms that enable your connector to be accessible from the Cloud Pak Watson AIOps UI.
+You can use the UI schema in Cloud Pak for Watson AIOps to dynamically generate UI forms for your connector.
+We offer various different fields, data types, and validation mechanisms that enable your connector to be accessible from the Cloud Pak for Watson AIOps UI.
 This UI schema is defined for all connectors under the `uiSchema` in the ConnectorSchema custom object.
 The best reference for the UI schema is by looking at existing ConnectorSchema objects and reviewing their `uiSchema` configuration.
 Note, that this document is the official documentation for this schema, which is a proprietary IBM schema with a custom form generator that is created for IBM Carbon.

 ## Design
-The Cloud Pak Watson AIOps team **does not** create or maintain custom field designs.
+The Cloud Pak for Watson AIOps team **does not** create or maintain custom field designs.
 All designs are standardized across IBM through the [Carbon Design System Components](https://www.carbondesignsystem.com/components/overview/).
 It is considered good practice that generally few tweaks are made to the styling or functions of the Carbon components.

 ## Form Structure